officeokano/simpleedit/readme.md

 # simpleedit

 Edit text in the browser.
-Autosave and autoload.
+Drag and drop supported.